 Select Start to run your experiment.
 The experiment preparing process can take up to 10 minutes.
 Training jobs can take an additional 2-3 minutes more for each pipeline to finish running.

 View experiment details

-Once the experiment preparation phase is done, you'll see the Run Detail screen begin to populate.
-This screen gives you a full list of the models created.
+The Models tab contains a list of the models created ordered by the metric score.
 By default, the model that scores the highest based on the chosen metric is at the top of the list.
-As the training job tries out more models, they are added to the iteration list and chart.
-Use the iteration chart to get a quick comparison of the metrics for the models produced so far.
+As the training job tries out more models, they are added to the list.
+Use this to get a quick comparison of the metrics for the models produced so far.

 View training run details

-Drill down on any of the output models to see training run details, like performance metrics and distribution charts.
+Drill down on any of the completed models to see training run details, like run metrics on the Model details tab or performance charts on the Visualizations tab.
 Learn more about charts.

 Deploy your model

 Once you have the best model at hand, it is time to deploy it as a web service to predict on new data.

 Automated ML helps you with deploying the model without writing code:

 Option 1: To deploy the best model (according to the metric criteria you defined), select Deploy Best Model from the Details tab.